aplteam/Meddy/Docs/ReadMe.md

 Note that you can specify more than one CSS file: separate them with commata.
 In case of conflicts the last one wins.

-Note that for more detailed information there is a document "Styles.html" available.
+Notes:

+* There is more information available in the document "Styles.html".
 The document can be viewed from the "Help" menu.

+⍝ * You can also specify one or more CSS files via the (optional) [INI file command line parameter](#meddy_config).

 LeanPub extensions